Demetre Daskalakis: Early life and education

 Daskalakis was born in Washington, D.C., to Greek parents and raised in Arlington, Virginia.
 He entered Columbia University in 1991 and earned a bachelor's degree in biology in 1995.
 He recalls becoming interested in AIDS during his senior year at Columbia University, when he was given the task to fly the AIDS Memorial Quilt as part of a student campaign to raise awareness of AIDS.

 He then received his medical degree from the NYU School of Medicine and completed postgraduate medical training at Harvard Medical School in 2003.
-He completed his residency at Beth Israel Deaconess Medical Center in 2003.
+He completed his residency at Beth Israel Deaconess Medical Center in Boston in 2003.
 He completed a Clinical Infectious Disease fellowship at Brigham and Women's Hospital and Massachusetts General Hospital's combined program.
 Daskalakis earned board certification in Internal Medicine in 2002 and became board certified in Infectious Disease in 2005.
 In 2012, he earned a Master of Public Health from the Harvard T.H.
 Chan School of Public Health.